equinix/terraform-provider-equinix/docs/guides/migration_guide_packet.md

 ---
-page_title: "Migration Guide from terraform-provider-packet"
+page_title: "Migrating from the Packet provider"
 description: |-
   Migrating your templates from packet_ resources to metal_ resources with minimal disruption.
 ---